“BTS” Jin enlists in the army soon, the company tells fans not to see him off | BTS | The Epoch Times-breakinglatest.news-Breaking Latest News

 Finally, the company said: “Until the day when JIN fulfills his military service obligations and returns to health, please support and love us a lot.”

-According to South Korea’s News1 news network, reported military news, JIN will enlist in the recruit education team of the 5th Infantry Division of Yeoncheon Army, Gyeonggi Province on the 13th, and will receive training here before being assigned to the army.
+South Korea’s News1 news network reported today that according to military sources, Jin will enlist in the recruit education team of the 5th Infantry Division of Yeoncheon Army, Gyeonggi Province on the 13th, and will receive training here before being assigned to the army.

 Editor in charge: Liang Mengzhu